-Marlboro’s focus is its young musicians, some 50 of the 75 resident artists (of them), some occasionally, as young as 17 or 18 (15 or 16), who flock to Vermont to study, rehearse and perform chamber music, elbow to elbow with established soloists, principal orchestral musicians and chamber players who have taken part of the summer off to participate in the program.
+Marlboro’s focus is its young musicians, some 50 of the 75 resident artists, some as young as 17 or 18, who flock to Vermont to study, rehearse and perform chamber music, elbow to elbow with established soloists, principal orchestral musicians and chamber players who have taken part of the summer off to participate in the program.
 The designations “student” and “teacher” are not used at Marlboro.
 Instead, the young musicians are participants; the established players – however young they may still be – are senior members.

 Young players generally audition for a place at Marlboro, and these days, many come to Marlboro with some chamber music experience and ideas about which works they would like to learn.
 But there have been exceptions, one of the most notable being the pianist Yefim Bronfman, who first visited Marlboro in 1976, when he was 18.

 Yefim Bronfman: “I had never heard of chamber music.”